View Janith Clay's Obituary on TheDay.com and share memories

 |

-Mystic - Janith W. Clay, 89, of Mystic died Wednesday, June 5, 2019, at home surrounded by her family.
+Mystic - Janith W. Clay, 89, passed away peacefully at her beloved Riverview home in Mystic June 5, 2019, surrounded by the love of family.
+Janith was born April 13, 1930, to Charles and Mary Welch.

+She was predeceased by her brother Leo Welch; and son-in-law William Parker.
+Janith is survived by her loving husband, Robert; and three daughters, Nancy Caron (Bill), Melinda Comeau (John), and Jennifer King (Ken).
+She will be deeply missed by her special sister, Marianne Wydler; brother, Aldo Perry; and grandchildren, Nicholas Parker (Erin), Brittany Poley (John), Courtney Murray (Robbie), Stefanie Emery (Jared), Diana Hannon (Michael), Colby Lemieux (Matt), and Clay Caron.
+She was blessed with seven great-grandchildren, Macey, Josh, Jacob, Parker, Vera, Piper and Austin as well as many nieces and nephews.

+Janith was a member, and past regent, of the Anna Warner Bailey DAR chapter.
+She was a lifelong member of St. Mark's Episcopal Church where she served on The Altar Guild for forty years and received The Lionheart Award for outstanding service.
+She was an entrepreneur touching lives of families in downtown Mystic as the owner of The Blue Horse Children Shop.
+Janith selflessly devoted her time to many charities and inspired those around her to embody her giving spirit.
+After years as a Girl Scout, she embraced the role of leader for her daughters.
+She believed family was the most important thing in life and said she was the happiest when surrounded by her children, son in laws, grandchildren and great-grandchildren.
+When she wasn't entertaining in her beautiful home, she treasured regular family vacations to Cape Code, Outer Banks and the New Jersey Shore.
+Janith was always the stylish leader of the adventures, providing lasting memories for her family.

 Her family will greet relatives and friends from 7 to 9 p.m.
-Friday, June 7, at the Dinoto Funeral Home, 17 Pearl Street, Historic downtown Mystic.
-A Funeral Service will be held at 10 a.m.
-Saturday, June 8, at St. Mark's Church, 15 Pearl Street, Mystic.
-Burial in Elm Grove Cemetery, Mystic, will be private for the family.
+June 7, at the Dinoto Funeral Home, 17 Pearl St, historic downtown Mystic.
+A funeral service will be held at 10 a.m.
+Saturday, June 8, at St. Mark's Church, 15 Pearl St, Mystic.
+Burial will be private for the family.

+Donations in her memory may be made to Child and Family Agency of New London.